If you are here, you have probably come across the ice hack diet for weight loss (also known as the Alpine Ice Diet, aka alpine ice diet).

 How the Ice Hack Diet Started

-The Ice Hack weight loss trend began as a curiosity on TikTok, where users started sharing short videos that showed them using ice packs or drinking super cold water as a supposed quick fix for weight loss.
+The Ice Hack weight loss trend began as a curiosity on TikTok, where users started sharing short videos that showed them using ice packs, ice cubes, or drinking super cold water as a supposed quick fix for weight loss.

 These early videos captured people’s attention and got them talking and sharing.
 Before long, the trend exploded in popularity and became viral.